kyle-m96/kyle-m96/README.md

 - 👋 Hi, I’m Kyle
 - 👀 I’m interested in cryptography, network security, and appliction security
-- 🌱 I’m currently learning penetration testing tools and designing modern crypto
+- 🌱 I’m currently working from 127.0.0.1
-- 🎵 I’m currently listening to Indie Rock, Techno, and Rap/Hip-hop
+- 🎵 I enjoy listening to Rock, Techno, and Rap/Hip-hop
 - 🗣 My favorite number is: 65537

 <!---